Katie Beck: Curling career

 Aged out of juniors, the team maintained the same line-up for the 2003–04 season.
 They again made it to the semifinals of Women's Nationals and again got knocked out by the defending champions, this time Debbie McCormick.
 In the 2004–05 season Beck played as alternate for Caitlin Maroldo's team at the National Championship, which was also the Olympic Trials for the 2006 Winter Olympics.
 They finished in seventh place.

 Personal life

 Beck grew up in Omaha, Nebraska and started curling because of her parents.
 She attended the University of Minnesota, graduating with a Bachelor of Individualized Studies degree.

 In 2005 Beck was diagnosed with Ewing's sarcoma and she died on December 30, 2006.

 After her death, the Katie Beck Memorial Award was created in honor of Beck and is given annually to junior curlers that show "coachability, good sportsmanship, a positive attitude, and a commitment to competitive junior curling".

+In 2023, Beck's youth home club, Aksarben Curling, established the Katie Beck Cup in her honor.
+The Katie Beck Cup is awarded to the winner of Aksarben Curling's annual end-of-season championship tournament.